 In addition to a U.S. passport, you may also need to obtain a visa.
 A visa is an official document issued by a foreign country that formally allows you to visit.
 Where required, visas are affixed to your passport and allow you to enter a foreign nation.
 To find information about obtaining a visa for Morocco, see the Department of State’s Country-Specific Information.

 Before you travel, it is always a good practice to investigate the local conditions, laws, political landscape, and culture of the country.
 The Department of State provides Country-Specific Information for every country of the world about various issues, including the health conditions, crime, unusual currency or entry requirements, and any areas of instability.

 Staying in Touch on Your Trip

-When traveling during the adoption process, we encourage you to register your trip with the Department of State.
-Travel registration makes it possible to contact you if necessary.
-Whether there's a family emergency in the United States, or a crisis in Morocco, registration assists the U.S. Consulate General in reaching you.
-Registration is free and can be done online.
+When traveling during the adoption process, we encourage you to enroll with the Department of State.
+Enrollment makes it possible to contact you if necessary.
+Whether there is a family emergency in the United States or a crisis in Morocco, enrollment assists the U.S. Embassy or Consulate in reaching you.

 - Contact Information

 Le Ministère de la Justice et des Libertés